jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - review IoT vendor to understand their history with reported vulnerabilities, response time to vulnerabilities and their overall approach to security
             - not all IoT devices are suitable for enterprise networks
 - 3.5.9 Microservices
+    - **Service-oriented Architecture (SOA)**: constructs new apps or functions out of existing but separate and distinct software services, and the resulting app is often new; therefore its security issues are unknown, untested, and unprotected; a derivative os SOA is microservices
     - **Microservices**: a feature of web-based solutions and derivative of SOA
         - A microservice is simply one element, feature, capability, business logic, or function of a web app that can be called upon or used by other web apps
         - Microservices are usually small and focused on a single operation, engineered with few dependencies, and based on fast, short-term development cycles (similar to Agile)